talksik/blog/_posts/2024-02-29-dwelling-on-rejections.md

 Now, while I know the inputs that I could work on (interview prep, communication, operating systems course, algorithms course), I know that I am not meant to go down that rabbit hole.

-I won't be the best in the world at that, even if I may be the top million.
+I won't be the best in the world at that, even if I may be the top 1%.
 I don't want to be the best in the world at `Software Engineer, Components Test`.
 That's a game I don't want to play.
 Getting pulled into games like these is not fascinating to me.
 I have to take big swings, because money comes and goes, but time depletes.

 I have NOT been doing: software engineering for enterprise companies, leetcode, courses on low level systems, etc. So I shouldn't expect much for these highly sought-after roles.
 I HAVE been doing: reading about startups, philosophy, worldview, digital communications.
 As crazy as it sounds, I have equivalent chances of doing other roles (business, product) or building a successful startup.